AmrDeveloper/GQL/README.md

 ---

 ### Transformations
-Transofmations are functions with 0 arguments used to apply transformation on values
+Transformations are functions with 0 arguments used to apply transformation on values

 - `lower` convert the value to be lower case.
 - `upper` convert the value to be upper case.